- A campaign is defined as any form of public communication used to elicit support for one's own or another's candidacy.

 - (-20 Points) Posting in a class page or sending an unsolicited mass email

-- (-5 Points) Submitting candidacy past the deadline
+- (-5 Points per hour) Submitting candidacy past the deadline

-- (-50 Points) Deceiving the Elections Chair or members of the Elections Violations Committee
+- (-50 Points) Deceiving the Elections Coordinator or members of the Elections Violations Committee

 - (-50 Points) Failing to comply with sanctions

-- (-40 Points) Failing to remove campaign literature determined in violation of enumerated campaign policies within 24 hours of the "send time" of the notification email
+- (-50 Points) Failing to remove campaign literature determined in violation of enumerated campaign policies within 24 hours of the "send time" of the notification email.

 What can I run for?

 Charged with the task of bettering student life, the Senators works to pass legislation and oversee the operation of student organizations.
-Comprised of six Standing Committees: Academic Affairs, Appropriations, Campus Services, Elections and Rules, Organizations Policy and Review, and Student Life, the Senate aims to advocate for all students.
+Comprised of seven Standing Committees: Academic Affairs, Appropriations, Campus Services, Elections and Rules, International Student Affairs, Organizations Policy and Review, and Student Life, the Senate aims to advocate for all students.

 Class Councils are programming groups that promote class unity and school spirit by planning events and creating traditions.
-Each graduating class elects eight representatives to their respective Councils.
+There are eight first-year Class Council positions.

 What is the election process?

 You must attend one interest meeting to be eligible for candidacy.
-If you are unable to attend any of the Interest Meetings, please contact the Elections Chair, Jake Braniecki (email@example.com), before the last scheduled Interest Meeting.
+If you are unable to attend any of the Interest Meetings, please contact firstname.lastname@example.org, before the last scheduled Interest Meeting.
+Explore Opportunities in Class Council, Hall Council, and Student Government can count as an interest meeting if you attend the rules session.

 Registration of Candidacy

 Voting will take place through a link on this website and on CCC.
 Students may vote for up to eight Class Council candidates from their own graduating class year.
-Students may vote for as many Senate Candidates and Preseidential Tickets as they wish.
+Students may vote for as many Senate Candidates and Presidential Tickets as they wish.
+Voting will begin at 10:00 am September 13th and end at 10:00 pm September 14th.